• Skip to main content

 Be Aware of the Reader

-Although a property demand letter is an official document, you should not use legalese.
+Although a property demand letter is official, you should not use legalese.
 Instead, write for the recipient of the letter.
 Legalese can confuse people and make them anxious.

 Summarize at the Top

-Summarize the main point of the letter at the beginning of the letter in a sentence or two.
+Summarize the letter’s main point at the beginning of the letter in a sentence or two.
 This lets the reader immediately know what the letter is all about.

 Be Complete and Thorough